birat1/spotify-stats/README.md

 # spotify-stats
-Retrieve your spotify statistics using this app.
+This project retrieves and displays the user's statistics from Spotify using the Spotify Web API.